KYRGYZSTAN SIGHTS AND DESTINATIONS

 Kyrgyz destinations and sights

 Turquoise alpine lakes, towering snowcapped peaks, lush forests and nomad people.
 Sleep in a yurt in 3 km height together with the nomads herding their cattle.
-Kyrgyzstan has dozens and dozens of valleys and gorges with waterfalls to explore and hike.
+Kyrgyzstan has dozens and dozens of valleys and gorges with waterfalls to explore and hike in.
 During the winter time the high but not too steep mountains provide great locations for skiing from beginner to heliski experts.
 Kyrgyzstan is the most mountaineous country in Central Asia and the destinations and sights are often related to mountains with high elevation pristine water lakes or pastures in the high plateaus dotted with yurts, not to forget its past as a Silk Road route.
 You can also see our Kyrgyzstan tours and Things to do in Kyrgyzstan.

 The Northern part of Kygyzstan comprises of the area around Bishkek, the capital of Kyrgyzstan.
 There are lots of mountain valleys and gorges with rivers, waterfalls and mountain lakes to be hiked and explored.
 There are also several skiing destinations in the mountains south of Bishkek.
 There are also several ancient or medieval settlements in the Chui valley surrounding Bishkek.

 Issyk Kul region

 Issyk Kul region is the best known and most popular destination for tourists in Kyrgyzstan.
 The pearl of it is the great Issyk Kul with sandy beaches and clear water.
 In the Eastern end of the Issyk Kul area lies Karakol, which is the center for skiing tourism in Kyrgyzstan.
 There are also countless valleys, gorges and pristine mountain lakes hidden in the area with natural wonders and signs of old cultures.

 Toktogul and Talas regions

 Toktogul and Talas regions are somewhat sparsely populated areas mostly living from agriculture in the Western part of Kyrgyzstan.
 The areas are dominated by villages and small towns with large rivers and hydroelectricity production.
 These areas have some of the most remote and best reserved nature reservates of Kyrgyzstan.
 Toktogul and Talas regions also offer jailoo destinations in the countless mountain valleys and high pastures.

 Osh, Jalala-abad and Kyrgyz Fergana valley